pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/14_Path_Formatter.md

 # Path Formatter

 ### Summary
-* Allows you to show a user friendly "object information' instead of technical path in Pimcore data types such as multihref, objects etc.
+* Allows you to show a user friendly "object information' instead of technical path in Pimcore data types such as 1:n relations etc.
 * Uses Ajax to request nice path info on demand (i.e. after rendering)

 ### Example